ATTY. RONALD A. NORWOOD, CHAIRMAN

 VANESSA F. COOKSEY, VICE CHAIR MEMBER

-Vanessa Foster Cooksey heads Community Affairs at Wells Fargo Advisors, LLC.
+Vanessa Foster Cooksey serves as the Senior Vice President of Community Affairs at Wells Fargo Advisors, LLC.
 In this role, she plans, directs and executes the firm’s nationwide strategy for charitable giving, volunteerism, and community and civic involvement.
 She leads a team that focuses primarily on opportunities in the areas of financial education, healthy aging, workforce development and arts and culture.
 She also serves on the company’s Senior Leadership Board and Management Committee.

 Vanessa earned her bachelor’s degree from the University of Texas-Austin.
 She has an extensive history of non- profit board experience and volunteer service, where she has focused on organizations and programs that promote literacy and education, diversity, youth leadership and health and wellness.
 She resides in St. Louis with her husband and young son.